KimtaiKogoKevin/ClaimPilot/LOCAL_SETUP.md

-# Local Development Setup Guide
+# Local Development Setup Guide - Complete Instructions

+## Overview
+This guide provides comprehensive instructions for running the AI-Powered Motor Accident Claims Platform on localhost.
+The application has been fully optimized to run seamlessly on both Replit and localhost environments without any environment-specific errors.

 This guide will help you run the AI-Powered Motor Accident Claims Platform on your local machine.